Turkey and Russia agree on draft Syria ceasefire, report says

 Russia and Turkey are wielding increasing influence over Syria's fate, as the UN Security Council failed several times to find a political solution to end the brutal war.

 Russia shot down at least seven UN resolutions on Syria using its veto power as a permanent member of the Council.
 China vetoed six of those seven.
+Many of them were aimed at getting desperately needed aid into Aleppo.

-Turkey has insisted on playing a significant role in negotiations in it hopes to keep any territorial gains by Kurdish forces far from its border with the war-torn country.
+Turkey has insisted on playing a significant role in negotiations as it hopes to keep any territorial gains by Kurdish forces far from its border with the war-torn country.

 Russia has been the closest and most powerful ally of Syrian president Bashar al-Assad.
 It has carried out airstrikes against rebel groups opposed to the leader's regime since September 2015.